dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 Although a user is authenticated through Auth0, we don't really want them to access the rest of the author section until they've filled some basic "About me" details.
 So, what we want is to ensure that any `/author/` route they try to access, if they don't have an "Author" entry, redirects them to the form to write about themselves.

-An event listener is, as the name states, a listener to specific programmed events which then run predefined code once the conditions are met.
+An event listener is, as the name states, a listener to specific programmed events which then run the predefined code once the conditions are met.

 Let's create the `CheckIsAuthorListener.php` file in the `src/EventListener/Author` directory.
 In this file, let's place the following code: